OnTheIssues.org

 Elizabeth Dole on Welfare & Poverty

-Click here for the full quote on Welfare & Poverty OR background on Welfare & Poverty.
+Click here for 2 full quotes on Welfare & Poverty OR other political leaders on Welfare & Poverty.

 • Flexibility in welfare programs via federal block grants.
 (Jul 2008)